pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/rest_of_the_routes.md

 First, it starts with a promise.
 The Axios library functions `get`, `post`, `put`, `delete` (etc.) are all functions that return promises.

-A promise is a function that allows you to _WAIT_ for a response and _THEN_ do something.
+*Reminder:* A promise is a function that allows you to _WAIT_ for a response and _THEN_ do something.
 The .`then()` function takes a callback, and within that callback, you can write code that should run AFTER the first function has been fulfilled (usually by returning a value).

 If you pass an argument into `.then()`, it is the return value from the previous function.